Snehal-1608/File-handling/README.md

 # Features
 ## Text File Operations
+* Read File
-* Read File- Allows users to read the content of a text file.
+  Allows users to read the content of a text file.

+* Write File
-* Write File- Enables users to write text into a file.
+  Enables users to write text into a file.

-* Add Data to File- Appends new text to an existing file.
+* Add Data to File
+  Appends new text to an existing file.
+## Structured Data File Operations
+* Read File
+Reads and displays the content of a structured data file.

+*Add Data to File
+Adds structured data (ID, Name, Age, Place) to the file.